clinch/elevation/README.md

 ## ElevatorController

-The elevator controller is expected to listen to events from the elevator, and move the elevator accordingly.
+The elevator controller, found in *controllers.js*, is expected to listen to events from the elevator, and move the elevator accordingly.
 The controller should aim to move the elevator to fulfill the requests from the elevator passengers.

 # Installing